-During the year, the Group contributed donation and sponsorship amounting to HK\$298,000 (2020: HK\$589,000) to various organisations to support their operations and activities.
-There was a decrease in the total amount of contribution because some regular events and activities were cancelled due to COVID-19 epidemic.
-Nevertheless, the Group encouraged our employees to maintain their physical and mental health by participating the virtual walk for millions organised by the Community Chest.
+To support the operations and activities of various organisations, the Group contributed donation and sponsorship amounting to HK\$201,000 during the year (2021: HK\$298,000), of which around 50% was for supporting the sport and recreational activities in Southern District.
+There was a decrease in the amount of contribution because some regular events and activities were cancelled due to the fifth wave of the COVID-19 epidemic.